 Some of the "old timers" in our family make their lefse pretty much according to the directions below.

-If you want a bit more details, read our other lefse recipes.
+If you want more precise details, read our other lefse recipes below!

 Traditional Potato Lefse Recipe: (this is my Norwegian mother-in-law's recipe; the photo is of my great-niece learning to make lefse.)

 3 c. cooled, mashed potatoes